Justine2403/python-games/README.md

 ## Tic Tac Toe
 Play Tic Tac Toe with the computer, if you have 3 same symboles on a vertical, horizontal or diagonal line, you win !
+A simple terminal-based Tic-Tac-Toe game where a human player (X) plays against a computer (O).
+The game uses OOP (Object-Oriented Programming) and is defined into two main parts:

+This programs uses OOP (Object-Oriented Programming)

+Player classes:
+- HumanPlayer asks the user for input
+- RandomComputerPlayer picks a random available move

+TicTacToe class:
+- Manages the board, checks available moves, applies moves, prints the board, and detects wins across rows, columns, and diagonals

+The play function runs the game loop, alternates turns between X and O, prints the board after each move, and stops when someone wins or the game ends in a tie.